 Further integration work is necessary especially at lunchtimes.

-DC explained the reasons for the delay in the review but that Vicky Wise was now taking forward with the emphasis on how the Council will help the 9% of the population that are in need rather than the 2% that use the centres and that the council would be looking to take a more coordinated approach with the volunteer sector and other providers.
-It was agreed that a meeting with DH would be arranged.
+DC explained the reasons for the delay in the review but that Vicky Wise was now taking forward with the emphasis on how the Council will help the 9% of the population that are in need rather than the 2% that use the centres and that the Council would be looking to take a more coordinated approach with the volunteer sector and other providers.
+It was agreed that a meeting with DH would be arranged

 DC explained that the designation of Warm Hubs was driven by SCC and the Council were informed where these would be across the borough.
 DC agreed that the council would keep CPC informed of where these will be once discussed with SCC.